Duckietown-QuackMan/x-sec-driving/README.md

 - `radius`: only mandatory for a curve command.
 At the current state the controller only handles forward driving.

-The navigation driving is implemented with two indirect D-controller, one by each wheel.
-In a further step, the navigation could be switched to a PD controller.
-When the the end distance is reached up to a certain threshold, final fine-adjustments are done.
+The navigation driving is implemented with distance reference controller, one by each wheel.
+When the end distance is reached up to a certain threshold, final fine-adjustments are done.
-During navigation driving the `x_sec_navigation` flag is the to true until the mission is terminated, passing the command on to the state_controlle.
+During navigation driving the `x_sec_navigation` flag is set to true until the mission is terminated, passing the command on to the state_controlle.

 ```mermaid
 graph TD